As a recruiter, your main job is to find the best talent possible that will positively contribute to your company.

 This kind of manual verification takes much longer than the automated process offered by larger companies.

 However, the right employment background check vendor will work efficiently to get you the verification you need.
+Here's a quick guide you can use when picking a background check company.

 How Can You Speed Up Employment Background Checks?